-ACS evaluated subsequent events for recognition and disclosure through July 7, 2023, the date which these financial statements were available to be issued.
-Management concluded that no material subsequent events have occurred since June 30, 2022 that required recognition or disclosure in these financial statements, other than what is listed below.
+ACS evaluated subsequent events for recognition and disclosure through May 22, 2024, the date which these financial statements were available to be issued.
+Management concluded that no material subsequent events have occurred since June 30, 2023 that required recognition or disclosure in these financial statements.